-- First, you may not be eating enough fiber.
+- Lack of Fiber.
+If you require a fiber supplement, be sure to use the ones that do not contain sugar, so read the labels.
 Psyllium is a high-fiber herb that is an effective promoter of intestinal function.
-Adding plain unsweetened psyllium to a glass of water, tomato juice or healthy smoothie can keep your system running smoothly — start with one teaspoon a day for a few days to make sure it’s tolerated, than use up to about one tablespoon a day.
-If you require a fiber supplement, be sure to use the ones that do not contain sugar, so read the labels.
+Adding plain unsweetened psyllium to a glass of water, tomato juice, or healthy smoothie can keep your system running smoothly.
+Add one teaspoon a day for a few days to make sure it’s tolerated, then move towards one tablespoon a day.

-- Dehydration may be another reason for constipation at this time.
+- Dehydration.
 If you don’t drink enough water, you could be predisposed to constipation.
-During the Two-Week Test, you’ll need more water—up to two to three quarts or more per day—which is really a normal amount for a person of average weight.
+During the Two-Week Test, you’ll need more water—up to two to three quarts or more per day—which is a normal amount for a person of average weight.

-- After the test, vegetables, legumes, such as lentils, and fruits are also great sources of fiber.
-So if you become constipated, it may simply be that you need to eat more vegetables and fruits as tolerated.
+- Other Nutrients.
+Adequate intake of natural fats can also be helpful in preventing constipation.
+Vegetables, legumes such as lentils, and fruits are also great sources of fiber.
+So if you become constipated, it may simply be that you need to eat more vegetables and fruits.

 Occasionally, some people get tired during or after the Two-Week Test.
-Most commonly it’s from not eating enough food, and/or not eating often enough.
+Most commonly it’s from not eating enough food, or eating often enough.
 The most common problem is not eating breakfast.
-And many people should not go more than three to four hours without eating something healthy.
+Most people should not go more than three to four hours without eating something healthy.

 Maintaining Your Food Balance

-Once you find your level of carbohydrate tolerance, you’re on your way to balancing your whole diet.
-Yet another important aspect of carbohydrate foods to be more aware of is which of the many choices available in supermarkets, farmer’s markets, and elsewhere are truly healthy, and which to avoid.
-While there’s nothing radical about the notion that refined carbohydrates are unhealthy, there are many radical diet plans that make it seem like all carbohydrates are deadly.
+Now, you’re on your way to balancing your whole diet.
+During this process, take the time to learn which of the choices available in supermarkets, farmer’s markets, and elsewhere are truly healthy, and which should be avoided.
+While there’s nothing radical about the notion that refined carbohydrates are unhealthy, many radical diet plans make it seem like all carbohydrates are deadly.
 They’re not.
-Finding your level of tolerance is what’s most important, then eat only healthy carbohydrates—lentils, fresh fruit, unrefined grains if tolerated, honey as a sweetener.
+It’s a lot more important to find your level of tolerance.
+Once you know it, eat only healthy carbohydrates—lentils, fresh fruit, unrefined grains (if tolerated), and organic honey as a sweetener.